Trexology/contactable/README.md

 # Contactable

-A [Laravel 5.2+](http://laravel.com/docs/5.2) package designed to enhance Eloquent users (or any other model) with relations to multiple e-mail addresses and phone numbers, additionally allowing users to login with any of the above.
+A [Laravel 5.2+](http://laravel.com/docs/5.2) package designed to enhance Eloquent users (or any other model) with relations to multiple e-mail addresses and addresses, additionally allowing users to login with any of the above.

 ```js
 composer require trexology/contactable
 ```

-And then include the service provider within `app/config/app.php`. (not required for laravel 5.4+)
+And then include the service provider within `app/config/app.php`. (not required for laravel 5.5+)

 ```php
 'providers' => [